Happy Reading✨

 Or at least, the version of him I thought I knew.

-His shirt hung open — his collar loose, hair tousled.
-His hands, unmistakably his, were wrapped around a girl I had never seen before.
-Her arms were around his neck, lips brushing his cheek.
-And then—her mouth crashed onto his.
-He didn’t pull away.
+His shirt hung open his collar loose, hair tousled.
+His hands, unmistakably his, were wrapped around a girl she had never seen before.
+Her arms were around his neck, lips brushing his cheek and then her mouth crashed onto his and he didn't even pull away, didn't even hesitate.

 He kissed her back.

-In the video, he chuckled, that familiar arrogant smirk twisting his face.
+In the video, he chuckled, arrogant smirk twisting his face.

-“Getting married to that dull doll Meera just to keep the family happy… God, she bores me to death.”
+"Getting married to that dull doll Meera.
+God, she bores me to death.
+Goshhh!!!
+I don't believe why did I even agree to this."

 My heart stopped.